tarwn/lessthandot-hugo/blogs/content/posts/2013-10-07-angularjs-vs-knockout-introduction-1.md

   </tr>
 </table>

-I&#8217;ll explore each capability in both frameworks as well as my opinions and frustrations along the way.
-Then when the whole series is posted, I&#8217;ll offer a final set of opinions.
+I'll explore each capability in both frameworks as well as my opinions and frustrations along the way.
+Then when the whole series is posted, I'll offer a final set of opinions.
 The plan is to post daily (weekdays) until I get to the end, so keep an eye out on the site or follow me on [twitter][3] for updates.

-I haven&#8217;t actually written the last post yet, so you have plenty of time to color my opinion and point out where I did things wrong as I roll out each post 🙂
+I haven't actually written the last post yet, so you have plenty of time to color my opinion and point out where I did things wrong as I roll out each post 🙂

 <div style="background-color: #DDDDDD; padding: 8px; width: 400px;">
   <h3>